Horticulture

 The Frank Gibson Trophy

-Kindly presented by Mrs Cynthia Gibson will be awarded for the highest aggregate number of points in the Open Classes
+Will be awarded for the highest aggregate number of points in the Open Classes

 The Challenge Cup

-Kindly presented by Mrs A E Hart will be awarded to the Exhibitor with the highest aggregate number of points for flowers and vegetables in the Open Classes
+Will be awarded to the Exhibitor with the highest aggregate number of points for flowers and vegetables in the Open Classes

 The George Hutchinson Trophy